Rhytidectomy (Facelift) Surgery in Colombia: Expert Guide to Facial Rejuvenation

 Days 7-10

-Around one week to 10 days post-op, patients typically have their “all clear” check-up.
-If everything looks good, this is when many are approved for air travel home.
+Around one week to 10 days post-op, patients have their final check-up.
+If everything looks good, you’re approved for air travel home.
 Most clinics recommend at least 10 days in Colombia for a facelift.

 2-3 weeks

-Most stitches are dissolved and you can likely discontinue compression garments.
-Many people feel comfortable returning to work after about 2 weeks, assuming their job isn’t physically demanding.
+Most stitches dissolve.
+You can likely stop wearing compression garments.
+Many people feel comfortable returning to work after about 2 weeks.
+This assumes your job isn’t physically demanding.

 1-3 months

 Residual swelling gradually resolves.
-By 6 weeks, you can typically resume all normal activities including vigorous exercise.
-By 3 months post-op, you’ll have a good idea of your final result.
+By 6 weeks, you can typically resume all normal activities.
+This includes vigorous exercise.
+By 3 months post-op, you’ll see your final result.

 LocationAverage Facelift Cost (USD)